Former state AG sent to treatment after probation violation

 Kane had watery, bloodshot eyes and slurred her words — police said she had trouble saying the word “designated” — and failed a field sobriety test, the documents said.

 Kane was charged with drunken driving and careless driving.
-That prompted the judge in Montgomery County issued a bench warrant for her arrest.
+That prompted the judge in Montgomery County to issue a bench warrant for her arrest.

 Kane, 55, entered treatment three days after the crash, then reported to Montgomery County Correctional Facility outside Philadelphia on April 29.
 For sentencing purposes, she was given credit for the 45 days she has already spent in treatment, along with her time at the jail.
 She was also given three years of probation.